Mister Fred Rogers Fine Arts Juried Exhibition

 Juried Exhibition Guidelines

-- Since 1936, the Special Art Collection has been a pioneering program for students of the Greater Latrobe School District and the citizens of Latrobe and the surrounding area.
+Since 1936, the Special Art Collection has been a pioneering program for students of the Greater Latrobe School District and the citizens of Latrobe and the surrounding areas.

-- 80 years laters, the high school students still vote each year to determine what works should be added to the Special Art Collection(s)
+Eighty-two years later, the high school students still vote each year to determine what works should be added to the Special Art Collection.

-- The GLSD Art Conservation Trust, founded in 1991, oversees the art collection and raises funds for its conservations and exhibitions.
+The GLSD Art Conservation Trust, founded in 1991, oversees the art collection and raises funds for its conservation and exhibitions.

-- The Juried Exhibition is open to ALL artists 18 years of age or older.
+Open to all artists 18 years of age or older.

-- All media is accepted and and encouraged, both two-dimensional and three-dimensional.
+All media is accepted and encouraged, both two-dimensional and three-dimensional.

-- Artists are asked to submit a non-refundable fee of $35.00 for up to three (3) entries.
-An additional $5.00 charge for a fourth piece.
+Artists are asked to submit a nonrefundable fee of $35.00 for up to three (3) entries.
+An additional $5.00 is charged for a fourth piece.

 819 Ligonier Street